mbaker21231/InstEvo/Writeup/AgeArea/AgeAreaSlides.md

 # Continuing on...
 - How can these ideas be related to a notion of distance or divergence?
-- How can divergence and probability be tied together, as the AAH posits?
+- How can divergence and probability be tied together formally, as the AAH posits?

 ---
 # A Start:
-- With each location/culture $k$, there are a family of possible migratory histories $\mathcal{H}_k$ that explain the phylogeny.
+- With each location/culture $k$, there are a family of possible migratory histories $\mathcal{H}_k$ that explain the underlying geography of the phylogeny.
 - For $H_k \in \mathcal{H_k}$, define $N(H_k)$ as a count of the number of (non-degenerate) migratory chains in the history.
 - Define $n(C)$ as the number of events in a non-degenerate migratory chain, and then define:
 - $n_{H_k}^*=\max_{C_{ik}\in H_k} [n(C_{1k}),n(C_{2k}),...,n(C_{N(H_k)k})]$ - The maximum node count for the chains in $H_k$.